TPCL: Task Progressive Curriculum Learning for Robust Visual Question Answering

 Our approach follows the general Curriculum Learning pipeline.
 Curriculum Learning can be abstracted into two integrated components: \textit{difficulty measurer} and \textit{pacing function}.
 The first determines the relative difficulty of the tasks.
 The latter, based on the feedback from the first, decides (selects) the group of tasks to be exposed to the model in each training iteration.
-Combined together, they define a sequence of training stages $\mathcal{Q}_1,\mathcal{Q}_2, \cdots, \mathcal{Q}_R $ where $\mathcal{Q}_r \subseteq \mathcal{D}$ is a collection of tasks and the training stages are ordered by difficulty \update{(e.g. $\mathcal{Q}_1 > \mathcal{Q}_2 > \cdots > \mathcal{Q}_R $)}.
+Combined together, they define a sequence of training stages $\mathcal{Q}_1,\mathcal{Q}_2, \cdots, \mathcal{Q}_R $ where $\mathcal{Q}_r \subseteq \mathcal{D}$ is a collection of tasks and the training stages are ordered by difficulty (e.g. $\mathcal{Q}_1 > \mathcal{Q}_2 > \cdots > \mathcal{Q}_R $).
 The two components, although discussed separately below, work in tandem.
 We explore two variants for each component, including a novel dynamic difficulty measurer.

-\subsubsection{Difficulty Measurer}
+\subsection{Difficulty Measurer}

-\textit{A) Dynamic Difficulty.} The idea here is to sort the tasks based on the baseline backbone performance (\textit{dynamically}) in each iteration before passing the data to the pacing function.
+\textit{\textbf{A) Dynamic Difficulty.}} The idea here is to sort the tasks based on the baseline backbone performance (\textit{dynamically}) in each iteration before passing the data to the pacing function.
 This self-taught difficulty was proven to be effective in various applications \cite{zhou2020curriculum, hacohen2019power}.
 The difficulty scores are initially estimated as the loss of the warm-up phase for the backbone.
 Then, the model is trained, and updated weights are used to re-calculate the scores for the next iteration.